Point Loma Real Estate for Sale

-Point Loma Real Estate for SalePoint Loma is a community located on the coast with amazing views, historical significance, gorgeous beaches and incredible dining.
+Point Loma is a community located on the coast with amazing views, historical significance, gorgeous beaches, and incredible dining.
 If you enjoy living and spending time by the water, then this may be a neighborhood to consider.

-La PlayaLa Playa is a neighborhood that is in the Bayside area and includes Shelter Island, known for its restaurants, hotels, and boating.
+La Playa is a neighborhood that is in the Bayside area and includes Shelter Island, known for its restaurants, hotels, and boating.
 The average home in this area is over $1,300,000.

 The Wooded Area is a neighborhood located between La Playa neighborhood and Sunset Cliffs surrounded by parks, fantastic views, and tree-lined streets.
-The average home is this neighborhood is around $1,000,000.
+The average home in this neighborhood is around $1,000,000.

-Roseville – Fleet RidgeRoseville- Fleet Ridge is one of the oldest neighborhoods in Point Loma and became part of San Diego in 1869.
-On the East side, bounded by the San Diego Bay and Rosecrans Street.
-Nimitz Boulevard and Chatsworth is on the North, Catalina Boulevard in the West and Canon Street in the South.
+Roseville- Fleet Ridge is one of the oldest neighborhoods in Point Loma and became part of San Diego in 1869.
+On the Eastside, bounded by the San Diego Bay and Rosecrans Street.
+Nimitz Boulevard and Chatsworth are on the North, Catalina Boulevard in the West, and Canon Street in the South.
 The average home in this neighborhood is around $700,000.

 Point Loma Heights has two schools.
-Noted as one of the best schools is Silver Gate Elementary.
+Noted as one of the best schools in Silver Gate Elementary.
 It is rated 10.
 Sbc-High Technical High is close by and rated higher than the San Diego Unified School District.

-Seafood is popular in Point Loma, and Mitch’s Seafood Restaurant, located at San Diego’s working waterfront with views of the fishing fleets is one that you don’t want to miss.
-For an Italian Cuisine with rustic and refined atmosphere, head on over to Pomodoro Ristorante Italiano where you will be greeted with Italian music and colorful “Tomato Inspired” decor.
+Seafood is popular in Point Loma.
+Mitch’s Seafood Restaurant, located at San Diego’s working waterfront with views of the fishing fleets, is one that you don’t want to miss.
+For an Italian Cuisine with a rustic and refined atmosphere, head on over to Pomodoro Ristorante Italiano.
+You will be greeted with Italian music and colorful “Tomato Inspired” decor.

 With waterfront views of San Diego, visiting their dock-and-dine restaurant, Bali Hai is a pleasure.
 If you are fortunate to be on a boat, you can motor up to the restaurant.
 Other restaurants that people flock to around the marina are the Kona Kai Dining Room as well as the Red Snails.
-You can also just keep it simple and visit the neighborhood bars that are simply down to earth.
+You can also keep it simple and visit the neighborhood bars that are simply down to earth.